Music of the United Kingdom: Post-rock era

 In addition to advancing the scope of rock music, British acts developed avant-funk and neo soul and created acid jazz.
 Whilst disco is an American form of music, British pop group Bee Gees were the most prominent performers of the disco music era in the mid-to-late 1970s, and came be to known as the "Kings of Disco" by media outlets.
 The Second British Invasion, which derived from the British Invasion of the US in the 1960s, consisted of music acts from the United Kingdom that became popular in the United States during the early-to-mid 1980s primarily due to the cable music channel MTV.

 These synthpop and new wave associated acts often featured on the American pop charts, and according to Rolling Stone, brought "revolution in sound and style".
 New Pop became an umbrella term used by the music industry to describe young, mostly British, androgynous, and technologically oriented artists such as Culture Club and Eurythmics.
-Additionally, Boy George of Culture Club was a leading figure in the new romantic movement which became a major part in the Second British Invasion of the US.
+Boy George of Culture Club was a leading figure in the new romantic movement which became a major part in the Second British Invasion of the US.
 British rock bands, most notably Def Leppard and Iron Maiden, also became part of the renewed popularity of British music.
 Newsweek magazine ran an issue which featured Scottish singer Annie Lennox of Eurythmics and Boy George on the cover of its issue with the caption Britain Rocks America – Again, while Rolling Stone would release an "England Swings: Great Britain invades America's music and style.
 Again." issue in November 1983.
 Pop-star George Michael was one of the most popular acts of the MTV Generation, cementing this position with his hugely successful Faith album in 1987.